Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 The exact location of the cave is unknown.
 There is a “Cave of Elijah” on Mount Carmel, approximately 40 m above sea level in Haifa, venerated for centuries by Jews, Christians, and Muslims.
 Another cave associated with Elijah is located nearby under the altar of the main Church of the Stella Maris Monastery, also on Mount Carmel.

 Near the entrance to the monastery, you can find Santa Maria cafe.
 Lovely place for a cup of coffee and some strudel.
-And if you are looking for lunch, then check out the nearby Kalamaris restaurant.
+And if you are looking for lunch, check out the nearby Kalamaris restaurant.
 They are located at the top cable car station and specialize in seafood and good views.

 Bahai Gardens and The Port